Laraellenh/Laraellenh/README.md

 - 👋 Hi, I’m @Laraellenh
-- I am looking for exciting opportunties in SWE.
+- I am looking for exciting opportunties in software development.
 Fullstack, front or back-end.
 I love to problem solve and do pattern recognition.
-- If you are amazing with data structures and algorithms, let's do a pairing lab.
-That is my current course of study.

 <!---